Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 - Remnants of battles around western edge of town and around entertainment sector.
 ## Specifying the Destruction Further:
 > [!NOTE] Describing the Destruction
 > Looking around the town, you notice upon closer investigation, that it is rife with damage and carnage.
 The dirge quarters, standing on the outskirts of the town were assaulted and the remnants of burned husks of buildings are still clearly noticeably, despite the efforts to clean the area and to plant new flowers and bushes amidst the wreckage.
-Furthermore, the Entertainment district suffered heavy assaults,.
+Furthermore, the Entertainment district suffered heavy assaults.
 The beautiful compound of the starlight archives library and the rugged and municipal stone walls of the Rock Bottom Tavern have been destroyed and annihilated, the corpses of several massive crabs now teeming with planted flowers and creeping vines.
 Damages to the sea-side section of the industry district, specifically the Dry Docks and the Cradles are minimal but present; numerous massive crab husks are surrounded by traditional grave stones of those who fought to protect the diverse and colorful fleet of ships stocked here.
 # Town-Wide Effects:
 ## Prices are Higher than Ever:
 Due to the intense raids across [[The North-West Highlands]], [[Gandoras City]] stopping the caravans and trade convoys from legally leaving the city, and increased raids on town-to-town trade by northern bandits, it has been difficult to get more expensive items between cities.
 So not only are *prices* *increased*, but *supply is reduced heavily.* Every merchant will complain about the rarity of incoming trades of actually valuable goods.